-Opening a session video from the Session List brings you to the Playback tab.
-Session videos are essential for diagnosing errors.
+Session replays are essential for diagnosing errors in Noibu.
 A video of an error occurring gives unique insight into the customer experience, and may help you identify the step, field, button, or process that triggers the error.
 From there, you can examine your user logs and source code to uncover the error's cause.

 The Playback tab has two parts: the Session Player and the Session Timeline.